nikalas/notes/README.md

 Notes
 =====

-These are developer notes on *nix commands, tips and tricks for differnt programs and the like.
+These are developer notes on *nix commands, tips and tricks for different programs and the like.

 Use them as you please.